We use some essential cookies to make this website work.

 This study investigated selected root traits such fine root length, belowground fine mass (biomass and necromass) distribution across different root diameter classes and soil depths, and patterns of temporal dynamics in root biomass and necromass.

-The aim of present research is to compare the fine root biomass, root morphological parameters, root carbon accumulation in forest ecosystems dominated by Fagus sylvatica and Pseudotsuga menziezii on similar soil types in Bulgaria and sets of Fagus sylvatica, Quercus robur and Pinus sylvestris stands on two contrasting soil types in the UK.
-The root biomass of four main European tree species Fagus sylvatica, Pinus sylvestris, Quercus robur and Pseudotsuga menziezii was sampled in forest sites (6 sites in the UK and 4 in Bulgaria) in order to identify the differences between species, and within and between vegetation zones in order to study the relationships between root biomass and the climatic site and stand factors.
+The aim of present research is to compare the fine root biomass, root morphological parameters, root carbon accumulation in forest ecosystems dominated by Fagus sylvatica and Pseudotsuga menziesii on similar soil types in Bulgaria and sets of Fagus sylvatica, Quercus robur and Pinus sylvestris stands on two contrasting soil types in the UK.
+The root biomass of four main European tree species Fagus sylvatica, Pinus sylvestris, Quercus robur and Pseudotsuga menziesii was sampled in forest sites (6 sites in the UK and 4 in Bulgaria) in order to identify the differences between species, and within and between vegetation zones in order to study the relationships between root biomass and the climatic site and stand factors.

 Key findings from this research were: